-Select Query Type There are three types of queries: Single Table (UI assisted), Edit ADQL (advanced), and Image Search (ObsTAP).
+Select Query Type There are three types of queries: UI assisted (Single Table) and Edit ADQL (advanced) in “View”, and Image Search (ObsTAP) under “LSST DP0.2 DC2 Tables”.
 Each of these options has a different user interface, covered in the sections below.

-The default query type, and default user interface, is for “Single Table (UI assisted)” queries.
+The default query type, and default user interface, is for “UI assisted” queries.

 Keeping the search area small will keep query times short and return manageable subsets of objects as you learn.